 So far, John Danaher’s systems have been nothing short of miraculous.
 Danaher’s understanding of Jiu-Jitsu is at such an incredible level, that he makes even black belts get that Eureka moment.
 To put things into perspective, black belts are usually the people that give the Eureka moment to others.
 While you might think that this makes Danaher’s work only applies to advanced grapplers you’re mistaken.
 His DVDs cover everything, from the very basics up to crazy stuff that only a handful of people can execute (so far).

-The real world effects of Dahaher’s “Enter The System” DVD Collection are apparent everywhere.
+The real-world effects of Dahaher’s “Enter The System” DVD Collection are apparent everywhere.
 From white belt division all the way to the very top levels of the sport, people are putting his principles to practice.
-Given that they work, we can expect to see much more of them in the incoming years.
+Given that they work, we can expect to see many more of them in the incoming years.
 After all, there are more than 50 hours of material available at the moment.
 On top of that, Danaher seems relentless in his pursuit to change Jiu-Jitsu once and for all.
 As far as we can see, he is more than successful.

 The final John Danaher DVD Instructional of the “Enter The System” series is a very fitting one to bring it to a wrap.
 The armbar, as we saw earlier, is as old as grappling.
 This means that the information on this simple joint lock is more than ample.
-Knowing the John likes to collect all the information he can before developing a system, this means you can expect the most in-depth armbar DVD ever released.
+Knowing John likes to collect all the information he can before developing a system, this means you can expect the most in-depth armbar DVD ever released.
 And this includes other Danaher DVD’s released up to date.

 John Danaher DVD Instructional: Armbars – What Is Inside?